jon-alamo/hapy-automation/README.md

 # hapy-automation

-### Homeassistant Python Automation Tool.
+### Home Assistant Python Automation Tool

-Simple automation flow for Home Assistant using Python.
+Automation flow execution for Home Assistant using Python.
 It comes with a self-discovery feature that generates Python modules where entities, devices and services are type-hinted and bound statically, so the IDE can provide auto-completion and type checking when creating automations